Do two twin mattresses make a king size bed?

 Do two twin extra longs make a king?

-The mattress industry uses 2 Twin E.L.
-(Extra Long) boxsprings which each measures 38 x 80 under a 76 x 80 king mattress.
+Yes, the mattress industry uses 2 Twin E.L.
+(Extra Long) boxsprings which each measures 38 x 80 and are then placed under a 76 x 80 king mattress.
 What makes this whole thing confusing is when you place 2 twin mattresses side by side they are the exact same width as a standard king size bed.
 Many people insist pushing two twins together are the same as a king, however when you visit your local department stores like Kohl’s, JC Penny’s and Bed Bath and Beyond and purchase king size sheets, you will find that the fitted sheet does not fit, leaving the king fitted sheet fitting with 5 inches of slack.

 I have often read that 2 twin box springs will fit underneath a California King, which measures 72 x 84.
 This is not true.
 The mattress and box spring industry specifically makes a 36 x 84 boxspring for the Cal.
 King bed which uses 2 that fit perfectly under this extra long mattress.
 Sheets also are available in Cal.
 King size.